Mogball/declarative-mlir-compiler/README.md

 - `cmake>=3.10`

+Build with `cmake --build . --target DMC<lib>`.

 ## Long-Term TODOs

 - Add graceful failures (e.g. multiple Ops with the same name) instead of relying on MLIR asserts to better support dynamic environment
+- Integrate `Location` propagation for all API layers